[Last updated: 1 February 2026, unless otherwise noted]

 There are three stock exchanges in mainland China, the Shanghai Stock Exchange (SSE), the Shenzhen Stock Exchange (SZSE), and the Beijing Stock Exchange (BSE).
 The SSE and SZSE were both established in 1990, and the BSE was established in 2021.
 The SSE, SZSE and BSE are playing an increasingly essential role in the Chinese capital markets.

 The SSE previously concentrated on the Main Board.
-In March 2019, the SSE launched the Star Market as the pilot board where a registration system rather than a general approval system is applied.
-Similarly, the SZSE has put in place a framework of multi-tiered capital markets comprising the Main Board, the Small and Medium Enterprise (SME) Board (launched in May 2004) and the ChiNext Board (launched in October 2009).
-On 6 April 2021, the SZSE merged the Main Board and SME, and the SME no longer exists.
+In March 2019, the SSE launched the STAR Market to support the development of science and technology innovation enterprises.
+Similarly, the SZSE has put in place a framework of multi-tiered capital markets comprising the Main Board and the ChiNext Board (launched in October 2009, to support the development of innovative and growth-oriented enterprises).
 Before the establishment of the BSE, China had the National Equities Exchange for Small and Medium sized Enterprises (NEEQ).
 NEEQ's three sections are the basic layer, innovation layer, and selection layer.
 The BSE is a new national equity trading market established by separating the companies on selected layers of the original NEEQ.

 Therefore, there are three boards on the SSE and SZSE where issuers may list their securities: